MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/plan-deploy-office-365-proplus-with-Configuration-Manager.md

 Regarding Language Packs, if you have many different Languages, you can include say top 3  Language Packs in package and rest could be published as an Optional leaving to users to download.

-xxxxx
+Languages are downloaded and installed by using the Office Deployment Tool.
+System Center Configuration Manager packages will be broken up by regions, where each region will have its own set of languages that accompany the Office 365 ProPlus files.
+Enterprise Managed has adds each language to the self-service catalog for users to install post-Office deployment.
+Because the language packs are about 200 MB each, and self-service of languages outside the region is an occurrence that happens rarely, all languages are not replicated to all regions.
+The default language is the one that is most commonly used in that region, together with instructions on how to change the default language.
+For the self-service languages, such as a user in the LATAM region who wants to add German, the ** Product ID=" LanguagePack"** element in the Office Deployment Tool is used. xxxxx